-At these widened corridors, new windows puncture the existing brick facades to also provide more natural light and greater visibility across the two buildings.
+At these widened corridors, new windows puncture the existing brick facades to provide more natural light and greater visibility across the two buildings.

 Shared spaces throughout the former tenement buildings were carved out of constrained existing conditions.